irgroup-classrooms/individual-assignments-jsxr98/assignments/01/assignment01.md

 ## 🧑‍💻 **Verbatim Code Snippet**
 Here’s a simple Python snippet I’m already familiar with.
-It prints "Hello, World!" to the console:

 ```python
 # This program calculates how much coffee you need to survive the semester! ☕️